...

 The Nakalele Blowhole is located on Nakalele Point, about a 30-minute drive from Ka’anapali.
 We love to visit here in the morning before it gets too busy and then spend some time snorkeling nearby at Honolua Bay while we’re on this side of the island.

 The highway to the Blowhole is pretty windy and gets very narrow at parts.
 You will take this road until you get to mile marker 38.5, where you will see a few different parking lots on the side of the road.
-Make sure you park in a designated area and not on the side of the narrow highway.

 The hike back up to the car from the Nakalele Blowhole in Maui.